CRR257/Desserts/README.md

 ## Introduction

-App to vote your favourite dessert.
+App to vote your favourite desserts.</br>
-Desserts automatically sorted depend on their rate.
+User can vote their favourite dessert, and they are automatically sorted by their rate.</br>
+User can also random rate desserts at random times by clicking the button "Random rating" and stop the clicks by selecting the same button.

 ## Available Scripts